Sample Report

 A collaborative approach can make a real difference

 Note: Costs based on typical Australian family law proceedings.
-Contested costs calculated as percentage of asset pool ($583,000).
+Contested costs calculated as a percentage of asset pool ($583,000).
 Time estimates are averages; actual duration varies by case complexity and cooperation level.

 Glossary